amandax53/knowledgebase/README.md

 ## Who this project is for
-This project is intended for LDSS staff who want to use Connections outside of the office.
+This project is intended for LDSS staff who want to use Connections and other state applications outside of the office.

 ## Project dependencies